AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/job.md

 If the scope of the data repair job changes, re-run the `/serverCallEstimate` endpoint to generate a new `validationToken`.

-> WARNING: Use of the Data Repair API permanently deletes existing Adobe Analtyics data.
+> WARNING: Use of the Data Repair API permanently deletes existing Adobe Analytics data.
 Follow the recommended workflow for testing and validation prior to applying any data repair jobs to production data.

 `POST https://analytics.adobe.io/api/{ANALYTICS_GLOBAL_COMPANY_ID}/datarepair/v1/{REPORT_SUITE_ID}/job`